 The new generation of ultra-large container ships (ULCS) is also having a ripple effect across the U.S. port industry.
 As the mega-ships come into service in Asia-Europe, vessels they have replaced are slowly being redeployed, primarily to the trans-Pacific trade.
-These larger ships, with carrying capacity of between 10,000 and 14,000 TEUs, require deeper water, more berth space and additional cranes with a longer reach to work the length of the ship.
-The larger container volume on each ship also puts strain on landside infrastructure as terminals need more yard space for the loading and unloading of containers, and additional backlands for container storage and operational support.
+These larger ships, with carrying capacity of between 10,000 and 14,000 TEUs, require deeper water, more berth space and additional cranes with a longer reach to work the breadth of the ship.
+The larger container volume on each ship also puts a strain on landside infrastructure as terminals need more yard space for the loading and unloading of containers, and additional backlands for container storage and operational support.
 Seaports across the U.S. are engaged in major dredging and infrastructure improvement projects to accommodate the larger vessels, but port congestion could be an issue until infrastructure catches up.

-The global container shipping industry will continue to face challenges, although recent carrier financials and an overall improvement in the volume of global trade indicate that things may be looking up.
+The global container shipping industry will continue to face challenges; recent carrier financials are down and global trade is moderating.
 Success or failure will in large part depend on carriers and their ability to manage global capacity and resist the urge to seek market share through lower rates.